KartavyaSharma/personal-website-v0/content_scripts/workspace/__workspace.md

 Sending emails using barebones Mailer libraries in Python is frustrating.
 Gmail has strict SMTP regulations that some libraries struggle with.
 To circumvent all of this, I resorted to SendGrid's API suite for sending emails.
 It has a compact API, which I was able to implement in a couple of minutes.

-The SendGrid mailer is the second step in our two-step RPC.
+The SendGrid mailer is the second step in this two-step RPC.

 # An overview